Olexandr Pedan: Career

-In 2006 Alexander became the leading Comedy Club UA, as well as a member of the club's weekly parties and TV broadcasts.
-The bright individual image of the entertainer gave him the creative pseudonym – Alexander "Angel" Pedan.
+In 2006 Oleksandr became the leading Comedy Club UA, as well as a member of the club's weekly parties and TV broadcasts.
+The bright individual image of the entertainer gave him the creative pseudonym – Oleksandr "Angel" Pedan.

 In 2008, Pedan became one of the leading morning show "Rise" on the Novyi Kanal in partnership with Freimuth and Prytula.
 This trinity of the leading is called one of the most successful all-time existence of the morning show on the Novyi Kanal.
-Together with Olga and Serhiy, Alexander led the "Rise" until May 2011.
+Together with Olga and Serhiy, Oleksandr led the "Rise" until May 2011.

 2008 led TV show "Ukraine does not believe in tears" with Masha Efrosinina and Serhiy Prytula.
 2010–2011 – became a participant of the show "Make me funny" with Serhiy Prytula, Masha Efrosinina, Dmitry Kolyadenko, Andriy Domansky, Anastasiya Kassilova and Sergey Kuzin.

 2010–2011 – became the judge of the show "Sing, if you can" with the leading Serhiy Prytula and Masha Efrosinina.
 2011 – became the leader of the extreme show "I am the Hero!"
 With Serhiy Prytula and the world champion in gymnastics Lilia Podkopaeva.
-In the same year, Alexander becomes the lead show "Intuition" – his first solo project on the Novyi Kanal.
+In the same year, Oleksandr becomes the lead show "Intuition" – his first solo project on the Novyi Kanal.

 2010 – became the creator and co-founder of the sports and music festival Z-games.
-By 2013, the festival was held within the Kazantip festival in Crimea, since 2014 it takes place in the Gulf of Odessa region.
+By 2013, the festival was held within the Kazantip festival in Crimea, since 2014 it takes place in the Gulf of Odesa region.
 In 2015, this festival gathered a record number of sports enthusiasts – more than 10 thousand.

 March–June 2012 – leads the show "Pack the suitcase".
-March 2012 – Alexander becomes a judge in the show "Who is the top?".
-The presenters of the project, Olha Freimut and Sehiy Prytula, are jokingly called Pedan "voice from above", "the supreme judge", because Alexander is not in the frame and viewers only hear his voice.
+March 2012 – Oleksandr becomes a judge in the show "Who is the top?".
+The presenters of the project, Olha Freimut and Sehiy Prytula, are jokingly called Pedan "voice from above", "the supreme judge", because Oleksandr is not in the frame and viewers only hear his voice.

 Summer 2012 – along with Freimut and Prytula leads the show "CabrioLito".

 On March 10, 2013, the informal and entertaining evening project "Pedan-Prytula Show" was launched on the Novyi Kanal.
 Pedan became the lead and creative producer of the show, along with Serhiy Prytula.
 Since 2014, he has been running the Heart of Three project, having spent three seasons of this show.

 2014–2015 – Leading in two seasons of the program "Cheap and Anger".
-In the show, Alexander had a task with humor to look for savings in all spheres.
+In the show, Oleksandr had a task with humor to look for savings in all spheres.

 In 2016, along with Dmitry Tankovich, he was the presenter of the National Selection for Eurovision in 2016, where Jamala won.
 In the fall of 2016 began work on the project "Stars under hypnosis".